 Black Belt Treasures Teaching Artist Program

-If you are an Artist and interested in joining our Teaching Artist Program, contact Kristin Law, Art Programs Director, at (334) 682-9878 or firstname.lastname@example.org.
+If you are an Artist and interested in joining our Teaching Artist Program OR would like to bring a Teaching Artist to your school or organization, contact Kristin Law, Art Programs Director, or Karen Grimes, Arts Education Coordinator, at (334) 682-9878 or firstname.lastname@example.org.